aswin98855/dog-breed-identification-project/README.md

 # dog-breed-identification-project

+## (The clear explanation of Training Model is clearly explained in Google Colab Notebooks attached in this repository.
+Another colab notebook is attached which is shortform of the training model)

 This project builds an multi-class image classifier using TensorFlow 2.0 and TensorFlow Hub.

 Identifying the breed of a dog given an image of a dog.